 To prepare for the comprehensive Exit Exams and provide student feedback in areas of strength and weaknesses, all students enrolled in the Lakeshore Technical College Nursing program are required to take assigned nationally normed, standardized proctored specialty exams that are placed throughout the program.
 Students should aim to achieve a score of 850 or higher.
 Students who do not achieve a score of 850 or higher will be required to complete remediation.
 The remediation requirements are dependent on each individual student's score for each exam.
 Students are responsible for providing documentation of remediation to their instructor.
 Timeline for completing and providing documentation will be identified in specific course syllabi.
+In addition, students who do not score 850 or above on the Med-Surg Specialty exam will take Version 2 of the exam after completing remediation as described above.

 Students who are out-of-district and registered for a course with a standardized test as part of the grading plan will be required to meet the same course requirements as in-district students.
-The out-of-district student may come to LTC campus to take the proctored exam or they may take it at their college's assessment center.
+The out-of-district student may come to LTC campus to take the proctored exam, or they may take it at their college's assessment center.
 Students must communicate with their instructor about their intent on where to take the proctored exam and supply the name of the school's proctor, e-mail address, phone number to their instructor prior to the start of the course.